RandomStudio/random-studio/src/pages/projects/interactive-lookbook-for-fred-perry-x-raf-simons.md

 ---
 templateKey: project
-title: Interactive lookbook  for Fred Perry x Raf Simons
+title: Interactive lookbook  for Fred Perry x Raf Simons (TEST ONLY)
 intro: >-
   The experience invites you to step into multiple narratively connected three-dimensional photographs, that display the evening of a regular house